dwiwad/hockey_site/README.md

 - [ ] Two Dashboards
     - [ ] Live in game TDI
     - [ ] Historical player level shot heatmap explorer

-As well as 2 dashboards, one that shows the scoreboard and live TDI, and a historical player level shot heatmap.

 ### Sept.
 22, 2025 - Turn the dashboards live
 - [ ] Change functions from static and historical to live